This page describes how to enable ARCore functionality in your Unity projects. To do this, you need to:

 Session.CheckApkAvailability() to check whether ARCore is supported on the device, and if supported, whether ARCore is installed.
 Your app should handle the following three cases:

-- If ARCore is not supported, your app should hide AR related functionality.
+- ARCore is not supported.
+Your app should hide AR related functionality.

-- If ARCore is supported and installed, you can create a
+- ARCore is supported and installed, You can create an ARCore